TAC-Insight/third-party-loadout/README.md

 ### Silo Status

-This endpoints returns an array of the current status of all silos.
+This endpoint returns an array of the current status of all silos.
 It should return inventory information, as well as the loadout status.

 **Request**: